levi770/web3-service/README.md

-# CRM-WEB3-SERVICE
+# WEB3-SERVICE

 Microservice for blockchain-related operations such as deploying contracts, minting tokens, and querying token data.
-The microservice is a NestJS application that uses a Postgres database, Redis pub/sub messaging transport protocol, a local IPFS node, and an AWS S3 client.
+The microservice is a NestJS application that uses a Postgres database, Redis and AWS SQS pub/sub messaging transport protocol, a local IPFS node, and an AWS S3 client.

 Supported blockchains: